MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/package-identity-overview.md

 Publisher Id exists because Publisher needs to match your cert’s X.509 name/signer, thus:

-- It can be very big (length <= 8192 chars) – problematic to use in file system, registry, URLs, etc.
+- It can be very big (length <= 8192 chars) – difficult to use in file system, registry, URLs, etc.
-- It can include problematic characters (backslash etc.)
+- It can include restricted characters (backslash etc.)

 #### How do I create a PublisherId?

-Use `PackageFamilyNameAndPuiblisherIdFromFamilyName` to extract the `PublisherId` from a `PackageFamilyName`.
+Use [PackageNameAndPublisherIdFromFamilyName](/windows/win32/api/appmodel/nf-appmodel-packagenameandpublisheridfromfamilyname) to extract the `PublisherId` from a `PackageFamilyName`.

-Use `PackageIdFromFullName` to extract the `PublisherId` from a `PackageFullName`.
+Use [PackageIdFromFullName](/windows/win32/api/appmodel/nf-appmodel-packageidfromfullname) to extract the `PublisherId` from a `PackageFullName`.

 It's rare to need to create a `PublisherId` from `Publisher`, but it can be done with the use of available APIs: